lilianweng/stock-rnn/README.md

 1. Make sure `tensorflow` has been installed.
 2. First download the full S&P 500 data from [Yahoo!
 Finance ^GSPC](https://finance.yahoo.com/quote/%5EGSPC?p=^GSPC) (click the "Historical Data" tab and select the max time period).
 And save the .csv file to `data/SP500.csv`.
+(NOTE: Unfortunately, the `startdate` in the Google finance historical prices url does not seem to work any more.
+Each stock only gets one year's data, which is too short for training.
+I will update data_fetcher once I find other better alternative.)
 3. Run `python data_fetcher.py` to download the prices of individual stocks in S & P 500, each saved to `data/{{stock_abbreviation}}.csv`.
 4. Run `python main.py --help` to check the available command line args.
 5. Run `python main.py` to train the model.